HexrtlessAngel/GtaPJPGReplacer/README.md

 # What the hell is this?

-This tool replaces any GTA V photo/selfie with any picture you want (Yes you can use this to make your own modded profile picture on social club)
+This tool replaces any GTA V photo/selfie with any picture you want (Yes you can use this to make your own modded profile picture on social club).
+I might continue to work on this, idk...

 # How to...